Hi! I’m Paula. Thanks for being here!

 I started How To Make Dinner because I think dinnertime is the best part of the day.
-I love making it, I love eating it, and I love the unwinding that comes with it.
-Also, it’s been my lifelong dream to have my own cooking show.
-Seriously, like since I was nine years old.
+I love making it, I love eating it, and I love the way it helps me unwind at the end of the day.

 My Story:

-Since finishing culinary school at VCC in 2005, I have cooked in luxury hotel kitchens, high-volume catering companies, tiny cafes, a tree planting camp, and a 92-foot sailboat running ecotourism trips from B.C. to Alaska.
+Since finishing culinary school at Vancouver Community College (VCC) in 2005, I have cooked in luxury hotel kitchens, high-volume catering companies, tiny cafés, two tree planting camps, and a 92-foot sailboat running ecotourism trips from B.C. to Alaska.
 I spent over a decade working in professional kitchens all over British Columbia as well as a very memorable couple of years at a farm shop in rural Scotland.

 I have cooked in a lot of really quirky environments and fed a LOT of people over the years.
 I also studied holistic nutrition at the Canadian School of Natural Nutrition in Vancouver.